Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: DREE

 \subsection{Experience Enhancement}

-Behavior replay is effective when the target behaviors are of high quality, i.e., they correspond to solutions with good objective values~\cite{LLR-BC}.
+Behavior replay is effective when the target behaviors are of high quality, i.e., they correspond to solutions with good objective values.
 In lifelong learning of VRP solvers, buffering behaviors only after sufficiently long training on a stationary task can ensure high-quality experiences~\cite{LLR-BC}.
 However, in the continually drifting scenario, sufficient immediate per-task training is unavailable, leading to low-quality generated and buffered experiences.
 Since behavior replay encourages imitation of buffered behaviors, low-quality targets may misguide learning and hurt lifelong performance.

-PIR provides an opportunity to improve buffered behavior quality after experiences have been buffered.
-Solving the buffered instances with the current solver produces new solutions and trajectories whose objectives are directly comparable with the buffered ones.
+PIR provides an opportunity to improve behavior quality after experiences have been buffered.
+It produces new solutions (and behaviors) whose objectives are directly comparable with the buffered ones.
 We thus introduce an \textit{experience enhancement} mechanism.
-After performing PIR on a buffered batch, DREE compares the new objective $f(\theta,p)$ with the buffered objective $f_b$ for each instance.
-Whenever $f(\theta,p)$ is better, i.e., $f(\theta,p)<f_b$, DREE updates the objective and the stored sequence of state-behavior pair with the newly generated sequence, i.e., $f_b \gets f(\theta,p)$ and $[(s_b,\pi_b)] \gets [(s_\theta,\pi_\theta)]$.
-As a result, BR always consolidates knowledge toward the best-so-far solutions and corresponding behaviors for each buffered instance, preserving the best performance on past tasks.
+After performing PIR, DREE compares the new objective $f(\theta,p)$ with the buffered objective $f_b$ for each replaced instance.
+Whenever $f(\theta,p)$ is better, i.e., $f(\theta,p)<f_b$, DREE updates the objective and the buffered state-behavior sequence with the newly generated ones, i.e., $f_b \gets f(\theta,p)$ and $[(s_b,\pi_b)] \gets [(s_\theta,\pi_\theta)]$.
+As a result, BR always consolidates knowledge toward the best-so-far solutions and corresponding behaviors, preserving the best performance on past tasks.

 Overall, DREE optimizes the loss: